DKogge/project4/README.md

 <img width="404" alt="random_forest_results" src="https://github.com/DKogge/project4/assets/152900988/8eaa72dd-57fd-4ea3-8a5b-282aafcc91fd">

 Several other optimizations were attempted, we ran a 2nd auto optimization with fewer resources (bank_marketing_auto_opt2), we edited the age column to bins by decade (age_bins), we grouped the unknown and illiterate education categories together as "other"(edu_optimize), we looked at only the top 5 professions moving all the rest to "other"(employed_2k) all of these models returned results below 91.5%.
-The model that got the best results was using all the actual jobs and moving the unknown, student and unemployed groups into the "other" category.
+The model that got the best results was using all the actual jobs and moving the unknown, student and unemployed groups into the "other" category (employed_only).
 This gave a 91.6% return using the testing data.

 <img width="536" alt="employed_only_results" src="https://github.com/DKogge/project4/assets/152900988/cd7452d1-418c-473e-8c94-3b0bc2de6186">